seppo0010/rlite/doc/rld-format.md

 The "number of databases in the file" enumerates the number of integers that follow.
 Each of those is 0 if the database contains no key, or an integer where to go to look for the key btree metadata.

+The "scripts" database is a database formatted like the others but where the user has no access.
+It is used internally to save the lua scripts.
+The key of the lua scripts is the sha1 of the hex digest sha1 of the script.

 ## Key btree metadata page